Breaking News | Two Killed As OPC, Hoodlums, Vigilante Clash In Osun

 Their attempt to set the building on fire was foiled because of the arrival of police patrol vehicle.

-Findings showed that the hoodlums had initially killed one OPC member before a member of the vigilante group, who was allegedly said to have supported the hoodlums was killed in a retaliatory attack.
+Findings showed that the hoodlums had initially killed one OPC members before a member of the viginle group, who was allegedly said to have supported the hoodlums was killed in a retaliatory attack.

 The death of the vigilante member was said to have infuriated the hoodlums, hence, their decision to invade the house of an OPC leader in the town in their numbers.

-ALSO READ: Insecurity: Pay N28m or lose 52 captives in our custody ― Boko Haram warns Adamawa community “Some hoodlums attacked and killed one of our members.
+“Some hoodlums attacked and killed one of our member.
 I don’t know what led to the attack yet, but they also attempted to kill our coordinator in the town.
 They burn his car and spray his building with bullets but he escaped being lynched”, he said.

-Also, a security source confided in Vanguard that a member of the Vigilante group in the town, who allegedly supported the hoodlums was also killed in the clash.
+Also, a security source confided in Saturday Vanguard that a member of Vigilante group in the town, who allegedly supported the hoodlums was also killed in the clash.

-Also confirming the incident, Police spokesperson in the state, Yemisi Opalola, said two persons, Rilwan Kareem and one Taofeek were killed by hoodlums who attacked.

-She added that five suspects were arrested while others escaped into the bush with gunshot injuries.

 Vanguard News Nigeria